Updating Databases: Filtering Features to set Database Update Operation Type

 5. Map Attributes

-Since PostGIS defaults to lowercase attributes, we need to map our attributes since the MapInfo TAB dataset has the attribute names in CamelCase.
-You can tell that these attributes are not mapped correctly, because the arrow next to public.DowntownParks is red.
+Since PostGIS defaults to lowercase attribute names, we need to map our attributes to match the MapInfo TAB dataset's CamelCase attribute names.
+You can tell that these attributes are not mapped correctly because the arrow is next to public.DowntownParks is red.
 If you click on this arrow to expand the attribute names, you can see that all of them have a red arrow.
 Expand the Tester attributes to see the CamelCase names.

 YellowConnect.png